Levi202309/NTIRE-2025-Burst/README.md

 considering the characteristics of each frame."*

 ## Baseline model
-The baseline model is given by a very simple U-net architecture.
+The baseline model is given by a very simple concatenated U-net.
-The shape of input of the network follows `(batch x 9 x 2000 x 3000)`, and the output shape follows `(batch x 3 x 2000 x 3000)`.
+The shape of input of the network follows `(batch x 9 x 768 x 1536)`, and the output shape follows `(batch x 3 x 768 x 1536)`.
 The basic loss implemented in this starting kit is MSE loss.
-Codes for computing PSNR and SSIM are provided in the utils folder.
+The trained model is provided in `checkpoint_dir` folder.
+Its performance is as follows:
+> **\# of model parameters** : 7.701(M)
+**Total FLOPs of the model** : 0.666(T)
+**PSNR** : 31.0134dB
+**SSIM** : 0.9581

+## Requirements
+> python==3.8.10
+> numpy==1.21.1
+> opencv-python==4.7.0
+> cuda==11.7
+torch==1.13.1
+torchvision==0.14.1

 ## Submissions
-Participants can submit their trained models via code and trained parameters.
+During the validation and test phases, the input images are opened to participants.
+Then, participants can submit their output images on the server.
-Each submission should include a zip file containing the network architecture (`my_network.py`), and the trained parameters (`my_parameters.pth`) saved by `model.state_dict()`.
-The submission system will evaluate the performance of the submitted model on the validation set and provide the average PSNR, SSIM scores with inference time, FLOPs, and the number of all parameters.
+For validation dataset, the submission system will evaluate the performance of the submitted model on the validation set and provide the average PSNR, SSIM scores with inference time, FLOPs, and the number of all parameters.
+For test datset, the results are hidden from participants.
-Submission for each participant / team is limited up to 10 times per day.
+Submission for each participant (team) is limited up to 10 times per day.

 ## Other competition rules